Same-sex marriage in New Zealand: Opinion polls

 Per the December 2012 Herald-DigiPoll, support for same-sex marriage varied by age: young people overwhelmingly supported same-sex marriage, whereas people above 65 were mostly opposed.
 A poll conducted by the Waikato Times in August 2012 found that 46% of Waikato residents supported same-sex marriage, while 39% were opposed.
 Public opposition to same-sex marriage sharply increased during the time the same-sex marriage bill was being discussed by Parliament.
-LGBT groups attributed this increase to "scaremongering", while opponents claimed that "people are waking up to the negative social effects of changing the Marriage Act".
+LGBTQ groups attributed this increase to "scaremongering", while opponents claimed that "people [were] waking up to the negative social effects of changing the Marriage Act".
 However, opposition to same-sex marriage has significantly decreased since the bill has become law, being under 25% according to a 2016 poll.
+The 2023 Ipsos poll showed that 70% of New Zealanders supported same-sex marriage, while 11% supported civil unions or other types of partnerships but not marriage, 10% were undecided and 9% were opposed to all recognition for same-sex couples.

 A September–October 2016 survey by the Varkey Foundation found that 74% of 18–21-year-olds supported same-sex marriage in New Zealand.